• About

 If you don’t have a store near you, I highly recommend the knowledgeable folk at Green Building Supply.
 Their website is chock-full of helpful information.
 If you want to get a sense of the options you might consider for a greener remodel, hover over their “All Products” tab and you can check out paint, adhesives, countertops, flooring, even cabinetry.

-green remodeling -- photo of eco-friendly kitchen
+photo of eco-friendly kitchen to demonstrate green remodeling

 Recycled flooring, non toxic finishes, plus water and energy efficient elements, this remodel is seriously green.
 Read details here.